 Rating Over Time

 Compared to national and state averages across all facilities.

 Minimizes Pressure Ulcers

-This is the percent of residents who have had a pressure ulcer.
-Pressure ulcers are skin damage resulting from staying in one position for too long.
+This is the percentage of patients who sustained a pressure ulcer.
+Pressure ulcers are damage to the skin resulting from staying in one position for too long.

 Minimizes Serious Falls